dnanexus/dxCompiler/README.md

 ### Preprocess CWL workflow

-dxCompiler requires the source CWL file be "packed" as a `cwl.json` file, which contains a single compound workflow with all the dependent processes included.
+dxCompiler requires the source CWL file to be "packed" as a cwl.json file, which contains a single compound workflow with all the dependent processes included.
+Additionally, you may need to upgrade the version of your workflow to 1.2.
+The following examples demonstrate how to do that:
-Before compiling your CWL workflow/tool, you might first need to process it into the packed format using the following steps:

 1. Install `cwl-upgrader` and upgrade your workflow to CWL 1.2 (if it is not already):
     ```